CMSgov/bcda-app/bcda-site-static/decryption_walkthrough.md

 ## Getting a token

 Use your credentials to get an access token.
+If you need credentials, use [these](./user_guide.html#authentication-and-authorization).

 - Click the `Authorize` button
 - In the Basic authorization section